 For these reasons, we have elected to include restricted stock grants as part of our long term incentive compensation strategy for our Named Executive Officers.
 Accordingly, in March 2008 we first granted restricted stock along with stock options to certain of our Named Executive Officers.
-In March 2010, March 2011 and March 2012, we granted solely restricted stock (and no stock options) to our Named Executive Officers to further balance the mix of stock options and restricted shares in their overall incentive package.
+In March 2010, March 2011, March 2012 (and again in March, 2013), we granted solely restricted stock (and no stock options) to our Named Executive Officers to further balance the mix of stock options and restricted shares in their overall incentive package.